jamesBeeProg/senior-project/design/api_docs.md

 ## Permissions

+Permissions allow a user to perform actions.
+All permissions are deny by default and must be granted using permits.
+Permits consist of a list of permissions they grant as well as role and channel conditions.
+Empty conditions means the permit applies to everyone and everywhere respectively.

+Operators are special users that always have every permission regardless of permits.
+Additionally, certain highly-sensitive actions require Operator as a permission directly.

+A role's rank is it's position in the role hierarchy.
+A user's rank is highest rank out of the roles the user has.
+Operators can only be outranked by other operators.

+The following is a table of all permissions:

 | Permission     | Identifier        | Notes  | Description                                    |
 | -------------- | ----------------- | ------ | ---------------------------------------------- |
 | Access Threads | `access_threads`  | ------ | Client may gain information about threads      |